renadayne/rt-vehicle-logo-recognition/README.md

 # Real-time Vehicle Logo Recognition

 A real-time vehicle logo recognition system using Edge Impulse.
+This topic was provided by Dr. Hung Nguyen Kiem

 ## Getting Started